 Güero’s Taco Bar

 The next stop on the tour took us a few doors down to the popular taqueria named Güero’s Taco Bar, where I ate a Soy Taquito Al Pastor.
-The taquito (or small taco) was comprised of soy chorizo, cilantro, onions, and pineapple on a corn tortilla; and it was accompanied by small fresh hand-shaken margarita.
+The taquito (or small taco) was comprised of soy chorizo, cilantro, onions, and pineapple on a corn tortilla; and it was accompanied by a small fresh hand-shaken margarita.

 One thing that I really liked about Güero’s was that they offered a vegan menu for the non-meat eating folks.
 Although I am not a vegan or vegetarian, I liked that that option was available in case I wanted to switch it up.